 Corollary point: If you're a composer and want to compose music for video games, practice sound design as well.
 Although Corey's job was for a sound designer only, for many games, especially mobile or tablet games, game companies often want a single person to do both music and sound design.
 So exercise those sound design chops and make yourself more marketable

-5) Do something that stands out.
+5) Create something that stands out

 If you have time, try taking some footage--maybe something from their web site, kickstarter page, etc and doing a sound design treatment for it.
 Corey was impressed by a reply that said they loved the game concept and they’d have something to show (audio replacement for their video) in a week.
 And a week later, it arrived.
 That not only shows off sound design prowess, but also the ability to create a schedule, work to it and deliver on time.
 Sneaky, huh!